sdmp/sdmp.github.io/index.md

 	resource identifier is `RESOURCE` and which has been published by the user whose key fingerprint is `AUTHOR`.

----

-TODO stopped here

-## Document Resources

-All resources published to the SDMP which are *not* control resources are called by the general name *document resource*.

-All document resources require the root `resource` object to have a property named `document`, which is an object containing minimal metadata about the resource.

-There are two types of resources: *public* and *encrypted/mixed*.

-### Encrypted/mixed documents

-Documents containing encrypted data have the property `encrypted` on the `document` object, which is the binary encoded encrypted message, equivalent to PGP unarmored encryption output.

-Because there is additional information available in the resource, it would be misleading to indicate that the resource itself was encrypted, and a properly functioning node application will **not** allow additional private metadata to be inserted into the resource.
+### Notes on privacy

-**Note:** Although the focus of the SDMP is not on anonymity, a properly functioning node application will **not** make visible the recipients of any private message.
+Although the focus of the SDMP is not specifically on anonymity, a properly functioning node application will **not** make visible the recipients of any private message,  for example by including the recipient user fingerprint.
 Exposing the recipients of a message makes the privacy of the users needlessly difficult to protect.

-### Public documents

-Resources which contain additional metadata or content which is not encrypted are considered *public* documents.

-To further indicate that a resource is public, the boolean property `public` **must** be set on the `document` object, and it **must** be set to `true`.

 ### Etiquette for public vs private

-Publishing a resource containing a public document should be interpreted in much the same way as publishing a public blog post.
+Publishing a resource where the property `public` is present should be interpreted in much the same way as publishing a public blog post.
 The information in the resource should be considered available for general public viewing.

-Publishing a resource which has not been marked as public is much like sending an email: the recipient of the document must determine by context and discretion whether a message should be relayed in whole, in part, or not at all.
+When the property `public` is not present, this case is much like reading an email: the recipient of the email (or in this case the user viewing the resource) must determine by context and discretion whether a message should be relayed in whole, in part, or not at all.

-Applications should make the distinction of public vs private clear to the user, primarily so that a user does not accidentally send a private message marked as public.
+Applications should make clear to the user the distinction of public vs private, primarily so that a user does not accidentally send a private message marked as public.

 ---

 ## Control Resources

-Creating users and connections, creating nodes, and establishing trust levels between nodes is done by publishing a "control" resource.
+Control resources are special cases of resources which indicate new users and connections, creating nodes, and establishing trust levels between nodes.

-All control resources require the root `resource` object to have a property named `control`, which is an object defining the type of control.
+All control resources **require** the property `control` set on the `resource` object, and that property is defined by the type of control message.

-The following control types are defined:
+The following control resources are defined:

 ### Create a node

 The `control` object has the following **required** properties:

-* `type` : The exact string: `node`
+* `type` *[string, required]* The exact string: `node`
-* `key` : The binary encoded public key of the node, which is equivalent to an unarmored export of an OpenPGP public key.
+* `key` *[binary, required]* The public key of the node, encoded as YAML binary data, which is equivalent to an unarmored export of an OpenPGP public key.

 This resource **must** be signed by the node.